-It's a paradox.
-Buy a bathroom exhaust fan powerful enough to vacate the room quickly of moisture and smells, and you run the risk of getting one so loud that no one wants to use it.
-Bring down the sound to quieter-than-Boeing-747 levels, and the fan may not be strong enough to do the job.
+Choosing a bathroom exhaust fan often presents a paradox.
+If you buy a fan that's powerful enough to quickly clear the room of moisture and odors, you run the risk of getting one so loud that nobody wants to use it.
+On the other hand, if you bring down the sound to quieter-than-Boeing-747 levels, the fan may not be strong enough to do the job.

-The perfect bathroom fan is both quiet and has sufficient room-clearing abilities.
+Of course, the perfect bathroom fan is both quiet and has sufficient room-clearing capability.

-CFM means "cubic feet per minute," referring to the volume of air that the fan will suck out of the bathroom within one minute.
-You can concentrate only on sones and get the quietest possible fan on Earth but the fan may not be sufficiently sized for your bathroom.
+The effective power of a bathroom exhaust fan is measured in cfm, or cubic feet per minute.
+This is the volume of air that the fan will suck out of the bathroom within one minute.
+You can concentrate only on sones and get the quietest fan possible but that won't ensure that the fan is sufficiently sized for your bathroom.

 It's a Mixed Up World

-Most of the < 0.3 sones fans move 80 CFM or less.
-Most of the 1.0 and greater sones fans move 140 CFM or more.
+The following chart using sones and cfm data from a few popular brands shows how sones generally increase as cfm increase.
+Most of the < 0.3-sone fans move 80 cfm or less, while most of the 1.0-sone and louder fans move 140 cfm or more.
 But it's not quite that simple.
-As the chart shows, it's more of a zig-zag upward movement, with a few outliers moving more air with less noise:
+As the chart shows, it's more of a zig-zag upward movement, with a few outliers moving more air with less noise.